William Kimber

 Kimber's Anglo concertina playing — making use of the left-hand to add simple but effective chordal and rhythmic accompaniments — showed great vitality and lightness of touch.
 The recordings made of Kimber, many of which are now available on CD, are among the very few recordings that exist of English traditional concertina players, and have been very influential on later twentieth century exponents of the instrument.

 In 1894, Kimber married Florence Cripps, and they had eight children.
 "Merry" Kimber built a house for himself in St Anne's Road, Headington Quarry in 1911, which he named "Merryville".
-His wife died in 1917, and in 1920 he married Bessie Clark, and that year he revived the Headington Quarry 'side' that he had formed in 1910.
+His wife died in 1917, and in 1920 he married Bessie Clark.
+He started morris teams in Headington Quarry in 1911, 1921, and 1948.

 In 1922, Kimber was presented with the gold medal of the English Folk Dance Society at the music festival held in the gardens of New College, Oxford, with the professor of music, Sir Hugh Allen, presiding in a smock and a garlanded top hat.
 From 1946, Kimber taught Morris dancing to boys at Headington Secondary School.

 Kimber died in 1961 at "Merryville", and at his funeral at Holy Trinity Church, Headington Quarry, his coffin was carried by the Headington Quarry Morris Men in their Morris regalia.